Winterthur Research Fellows

 Erin Sweeney, University of California, Irvine, Department of English, “Dwelling in Possibility: Spatial Practice and Innovation in the Nineteenth-Century American Novel"

-Michael Clapper, Franklin & Marshal College, Art and Art History Department, “Popular Art in America: Mass Reproduction and Middle-Class Taste"
+Michael Clapper, Franklin & Marshall College, Art and Art History Department, “Popular Art in America: Mass Reproduction and Middle-Class Taste"

 William L. Coleman, University of California, Berkeley, History of Art Department, “Thomas Cole's Buildings: Architecture in Painting and Practice in the Early Republic"